jtreminio/jtreminio.github.io/content/blog/23.running-docker-containers-as-current-host-user/index.md

 1000:1000
 ```

-If you try to do anything that requires elevated permissions, or a specific
+If you try to do anything that requires elevated permissions or a specific
 user, you will be denied:

 ```bash